vicsz/spring-cloud-lab/readme.md

 ### Your Java IDE of choice ..

 I recommend Intellij ..
-The Community addition is free.
+The Community edition is free.

 ## Demo Troubleshooting